bparanj/crystal/computer/non-contact-thermometer.md

 A non-contact thermometer, also known as an infrared (IR) thermometer, measures temperature from a distance without needing to touch the object being measured.
 This is useful in situations where contact is impractical, unsafe, or could contaminate the object.
-Here’s an explanation of how non-contact thermometers work and their applications:

 1. **Principle of Operation**:
    - **Infrared Radiation**: All objects emit infrared radiation as a function of their temperature.
 The higher the temperature, the more infrared radiation is emitted.